benmed00/CreatorQuizManager/API-INTEGRATION.md

 The application is designed to work with mock data by default, making it easy to develop and test without requiring real API keys.
 However, when you're ready to use real services, simply provide the necessary API keys as described below.

+The application now uses a PostgreSQL database for persistent storage, providing a robust foundation for storing quiz data, questions, and user results.

 ## 1. Firebase Authentication

 ### Current Status